 - If your child seems to be having trouble coping, seek professional help.
 Ask your pediatrician, school guidance counselor, clergy person, or employee assistance program

 (EAP) for names of counselors who specialize in working with young children in your area.

 - by Sharon Pearson, Church Publishing

-http://www.buildfaith.org/2012/06/26/families-and-grief/ includes links to Pinterest boards of books for children in times of grief and resources for parents
+https://www.buildfaith.org/grieving-with-children/ article for parents on how to grieve with children, includes links to books for children in times of grief and resources for parents

 When Someone Dies –http://www.kidshealth.org/kid/feeling/emotion/somedie.html